Azure/Azure-Sentinel/Solutions/Australian Cyber Security Centre/Playbooks/AusCtisExportTaggedIndicators/readme.md

 ## Summary

-This playbook gets triggered every hour and perform the following actions:
+This playbook gets triggered every day and perform the following actions:

 1. Get all the threat intelligence indicators from Sentinel Workspace with given tag.
 2. Filter all the indicators whose export in not completed.